9 Myths Why KPIs Do not work

 7. Organization-wide understanding of winning KPI definition

-For more of my research on these myths, download chapter 2 of my book here.
+For more of my research on these myths, download chapter 2 of my KPI book 4th edition.

 The biggest culprit in unintended behavior has to be around performance-related pay.
 Never in the history of management has so little rigor been applied in such an important area.
 Performance bonuses give away billions of dollars each year based on methodologies to which little thought has been applied.
 Performance-related pay is broken both within the private sector and government and nonprofit agencies.
 Jeremy Hope puts it beautifully